Valongo Wharf: Rediscovery

-In 2011, during the excavations carried out as part of the revitalization works in the Rio de Janeiro port area, the two wharfs - Valongo and Imperatriz - were discovered, one on top of the other, and, along with them, a large number of amulets and worship objects from Congo, Angola and Mozambique.
+In 2011, during excavations carried out as part of revitalization efforts in advance of the 2016 Summer Olympic Games, the two wharfs - Valongo and Imperatriz - were discovered, one on top of the other, and, along with them, a large number of amulets and worship objects from Congo, Angola and Mozambique.
 IPHAN and the city of Rio de Janeiro inscribed the wharf's archaeological site to the Unesco World Heritage Site Tentative List.

-The wharf was then officially designated a World Heritage Site in 2017.
-As of 2022 the Brazilian Government had not erected a memorial at the site and had taken few steps to raise awareness of its importance.
+The Valongo wharf was officially designated a World Heritage Site in July 2017.
+Yet, as of 2022, the Brazilian Government had yet not erected a memorial at the site and had taken few steps to raise awareness of its importance.

+In November 2023, Rio de Janeiro commemorated the site with the addition of new explanatory signage and a memorial sculpture depicting human figures that collectively form the silhouette of the African continent.